WouterCastelein/Proj3D_views/README.md

 MulticoreTSNE package might not work on 64bit, in that case \
 -If you installed package before, pip uninstall MulticoreTSNE \
 -Clone the source: git clone https://github.com/DmitryUlyanov/Multicore-TSNE.git \
--Edit /Multicore-TSNE/setup.py and add the following bold line to setup.py:
+-Edit /Multicore-TSNE/setup.py and add the following bold line to setup.py: (surrounding lines are given for context)

 if 0 != execute(['cmake',
 **'-DCMAKE_GENERATOR_PLATFORM=x64',**
 '-DCMAKE_BUILD_TYPE={}'.format(build_type),
 '-DCMAKE_VERBOSE_MAKEFILE={}'.format(int(self.verbose)),

-next install the package from the local repository (pip install .) or if you use a virtual environment make sure you install it there.
+next install the package from the download repository (pip install [path]), if you use a virtual environment make sure you install it there.

 **Tapkee executable not found:** \